-Levy County is located in Northwest Florida at the southeastern end of the Panhandle bordering Dixie, Gilchrist, Alachua, Marion and Citrus Counties.
+Levy County is located in North Central Florida at the southeastern end of the Panhandle bordering Dixie, Gilchrist, Alachua, Marion and Citrus Counties.

 Levy County was established in 1845 from a portion of Alachua County and named for David Levy Yulee, first U.S. Senator from Florida and developer of a 5,000- acre plantation on the Homosassa River.
 Cedar Key was founded in 1850 and was the southern terminus of the first railroad across Florida.

 Cedar Key Museum State Park is home to what used to be called the St. Clair Whitman Museum.
 St. Clair Whitman lived in Cedar Key since he was a boy in the late 1800s and during his lifetime, he was involved in both of Cedar Key's major industries, the cedar pencil mill and the fiber factory.
 He also had quite a collection of seashells and Native American Artifacts.
 When Whitman died in 1959, he dedicated all of his collections to the University of Florida's Florida Museum of Natural History.
 The museum with these belongings and Whitman's home was donated by his family in 1991.
 The home was restored to look like the inside of a 1920s style home and the museum itself also has some cool artifacts from the same time.
 Birdwatching is also a big pastime here, so be sure to bring your binoculars to check out the birds.
 A canoe launch and nature trails line the property and pets are allowed as long as they are on a leash.